bdthemes/ultimate-post-kit/readme.txt

 ### How do I get a solution for any issue?

-- Just contact us and we will follow up within 24-hour with our expert technical team.
+- Just contact us and we will follow up within 24 hours with our expert technical team.

 ### How should I get updates and support

 - When we release a update version, then automatically you will get a notification on WordPress plugin manager, so you can update from there.
 Thereafter you want to update manually just knock us, we will send you update version via mail.
-You will get our ultimate post kit related all [knowledge base](https://bdthemes.com/knowledgebase/ultimate-post-kit/) from our [bdthemes](https://bdthemes.com/knowledgebase/) website.
+You will get our ultimate post kit related all [knowledge base](https://bdthemes.com/all-knowledge-base-of-ultimate-post-kit/) from our [bdthemes](https://bdthemes.com/knowledge-base/) website.

 == Screenshots ==